orchardtree/intro-the-shell-ide/README.md

-# Introduction to the Shell
+# Introduction to the Terminal

 ## Problem Statement